proteanhq/protean/docs/user/configuration.rst

     * **DATABASE**: Use a database sequence to gather unique identifiers.
 The Database Sequence is specified as part of the Entity's ``Meta`` information.
     * **FUNCTION**: Use a function to generate a unique identifier.
 The function name needs to be supplied to the ``IDENTITY_FUNCTION`` parameter.

-    Options are defined in :ref:`api-identity-strategy`.
+    Options are defined in :ref:`identity`.

     Default: ``IdentityStrategy.UUID``